 What are the Health Benefits of Shrimp?

-- Shrimp is rich in protein, so it will keep you feeling full for a long time.
+- High in protein: Shrimp is rich in protein, so it will keep you feeling full for a long time.

-- It is packed with vitamins and minerals, such as vitamins B3 and B12, phosphorous, copper, selenium, and magnesium.
+- Rich in nutrients: It is packed with vitamins and minerals, such as vitamins B3 and B12, phosphorous, copper, selenium, and magnesium.

 More Shrimp Recipes to Try

 If you make this Garlic Shrimp Scampi recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Garlic Shrimp Scampi